mati-1/mati-1/README.md

 <h1>Hello there 🖐</h1>

 I am Matthew, an 18 years old Web Developer living in Poland.
 I have been programming from June 2021 to present.
-I wanna be a frontend developer (but, in future fullstack developer), coding in React technology, typescript and others.
-My level of English remained at B1/B2 but I am currently learning it daily.
+I wanna be a frontend developer (but, in future fullstack developer).
+Now I am coding in React technology, typescript and others.
+My level of English is remained at B1/B2 but I am currently learning it daily.

 ---